JuliaLinearAlgebra/SkewLinearAlgebra.jl/docs/src/index.md

 (Currently, we only provide specialized algorithms for real skew-Hermitian/skew-symmetric matrices.
-Methods for complex skew-Hermitian matrices transform these at negligible cost in complex `Hermitian` matrices by multiplying by $i$.
+Methods for complex skew-Hermitian matrices transform these at negligible cost in complex `Hermitian` matrices by multiplying by ``i``.
 This allows to use efficient LAPACK algorithms for hermitian matrices.
 Note, however that for real skew-Hermitian matrices this would force you to use complex arithmetic.
 Hence, the benefits of specialized algorithms are greatest for real skew-Hermitian matrices.)